Online Data Curation for Object Detection via Marginal Contributions to Dataset-level Average Precision: Conclusion and Limitations

 \textit{Teacher choice.} We require a pretrained teacher optimized on the same training set.
 In principle, the teacher can come from any architecture family, independent of the student.
 In practice, we find that using a teacher from the same family with a stronger backbone (e.g., ResNet-101/152), and trained with same schedules gives the most stable gains.

 \textit{Data pipeline and augmentation.} The data loader applies the baseline pipeline (resize/flip/crop/photometric, etc.) to produce a \emph{strong-augmented} super-batch of size \(B\).
 DetGain selection is performed on this super-batch to obtain indices of the top-\(k=\lfloor B\cdot\rho\rfloor\) images, \(\rho\in(0,1]\).
-The per-iteration procedure is summarized in Algorithm~\ref{alg:detgain-iter}, and a framework-agnostic Python-style pseudocode is given in Listing~\ref{lst:detgain-iter}.
+The per-iteration procedure is summarized in Algorithm~\ref{alg:detgain-iter}.

 To improve data diversity and generalization, we adopt a unified augmentation framework that integrates geometric, photometric, and compositional transformations.
 All augmentations are implemented within the MMDetection pipeline, combining \texttt{Albumentations}~\cite{albu} and \texttt{Copy-Paste} modules.
 The same augmentation pool is shared across all detectors, while the application probabilities and strengths are roughly adjusted per model family, as we observed different detectors exhibit different generalization abilities under data augmentation.
 In particular, one-stage detectors are generally less robust to strong transformations, so we apply lighter augmentations; two-stage detectors use moderate settings; and transformer-based detectors, which demonstrate higher augmentation tolerance, are trained with stronger configurations.
 Table~\ref{tab:aug_details} summarizes the main augmentation operators and their typical strength and application probabilities.